w3c/wot/plugfest/2018-sept-online/README.md

 * Companies: Intel and ...
 * Goals: ...
 * Logistics: Joint session on XXX from YYY to ZZZ
+* Plan:

-## Testing
+## Automated Testing and Validation
-* Companies: Intel and ...
+* Companies: Intel, Siemens, and Smart Things (semantics) ...; Ege
 * Goals:
+   - Review testing frameworks: W3C and CMA
+   - Prototype some testing tools and approaches
 * Logistics:
+* Plan:
+   - Review existing tools
+   - Prototype some testing approaches

 ## Security
-* Companies: Intel, Panasonic and ...
+* Companies: Intel, Panasonic and (Siemens) ...
 * Goals:
   - (Panasonic) Verify access control to servient endpoint is working correctly according to thing description
 * Logistics:
+* Plan:
   - (Panasonic)
     - Our servients support access control via bearer token.
     - Server available at 24/7 on Tue, Wed and Thu.
 Basic standby time is from 10:00 to 17:00 JST on Tue, Wed and Thu.
 Please ask for support outside of these slots if necessary.

 ## Semantics
-* Companies: Intel, Panasonic and ...
+* Companies: Intel, Panasonic, Smart Things and ...
 * Goals:
   - (Panasonic) Demonstrate how semantic annotation can benefit real world application.
 * Logistics:
+* Plan:
   - (Panasonic)
     - We will register TD of online things manually to thingweb directory and search them by semantic annotation.
     - Server available at 24/7 on Tue, Wed and Thu.
 Basic standby time is from 10:00 to 17:00 JST on Tue, Wed and Thu so we can try semantic search during these slots.
 Please ask for support outside of these slots if necessary.

 ## Proxies
-* Companies: Intel, Panasonic (if possible) and ...
+* Companies: Intel, Panasonic (if possible), Fujitsu and ...
 * Goals:
   - (Panasonic) Verify local thing in VPN is accessible from the internet
 * Logistics:
+* Plan:
   - (Panasonic)
     - We will register local thing (simulator) manually to local proxy in the VPN.
     - We will access to the thing from client (Generic, NodeRED), via remote proxy on the internet.
     - Basic standby time is from 10:00 to 17:00 JST on Tue, Wed and Thu so we can try registration and access during these slots.
 Please ask for support outside of these slots if necessary.

 ## Industrial Scenario Development
-* Companies:Panasonic and ...
+* Companies: Panasonic, Oracle and ...
 * Goals:
   - (Panasonic) Demonstrate how WoT works in Smart industry area
 * Logistics:
+* Plan:
   - (Panasonic)
     - We will provide air-conditioner servient through cloud (both real/simulator)
     - Basic standby time is from 10:00 to 17:00 JST on Tue, Wed and Thu.
 Please ask for support outside of these slots if necessary.

 ## Home Scenario Development
-* Companies:Panasonic and ...
+* Companies: Panasonic, Oracle and ...
 * Goals:
   - (Panasonic) Demonstrate how WoT works in Smart home area.
 * Logistics:
+* Plan:
   - (Panasonic)
     - We will provide robotics-cleaner servient through cloud (both real/simulator)
     - Basic standby time is from 10:00 to 17:00 JST on Tue, Wed and Thu.
 Please ask for support outside of these slots if necessary.